 An unsuccessful attempt will yield:

 Typically if the connection to https://tqa-eqhub.imageowl.com/ fails it is because of insufficient permissions to access the site through a firewall.
-Most likely the site will need to confer with the IT department to correct the problem.
+Equipment Hub communicates via HTTPS (port 443).

 7. Ensure that the Equipment Hub service has permissions to access the location where the daily QA files are stored.
 If Equipment Hub will be accessing files that a local system account does not have rights to access, for example a network drive, a user who does have access rights must be assigned.
 To assign a user: open the Windows services snap-in, right-click on the Total QA service, select properties, and click the Log On tab.
 Click the This account radio button, and enter the information for the user account with access.
 Select the options that meet the needs of the site and click Ok.

 8. Inspect the console to see the processing step and identify any potential problems.
 To open the console, navigate the the new QA page in question, right click anywhere on the page, click on inspect, and click the console tab in the upper right: